xaxxon/v8toolkit/README.md

 From here, the process diverges a bit based on what platform you're on:

 [Build V8 for OS X](osx_v8_build.md)

 [Build V8 for Windows (Visual Studio)](windows_v8_build.md)

 [Build V8 for Linux](linux_v8_build.md)

-(the following hasn't been moved into the above links yet) Next, run `fetch v8`.
-This will put the source for V8 in a directory called v8.  (`fetch` is in the depot-tools you created in the step above)
+(the following hasn't been moved into the above links yet)

-For OS X, you need to tell V8 to build with libc++ (instead of libstdc++).
-To do this, set the following environment variables.
-They can either be set on the command line or put in your `~/.bash_profile`.
-If you put them in your `.bash_profile`, you must either start a new shell or `source` your .bash_rc like `. ~/.bash_rc` to get the environment variables in your current shell

-    export CXX="`which clang++` -std=c++11 -stdlib=libc++"
-    export CC="`which clang`"
-    export CPP="`which clang` -E"
-    export LINK="`which clang++` -std=c++11 -stdlib=libc++"
-    export CXX_host="`which clang++`"
-    export CC_host="`which clang`"
-    export CPP_host="`which clang` -E"
-    export LINK_host="`which clang++`"
-    export GYP_DEFINES="clang=1 mac_deployment_target=10.7"

-Again, the above lines are ONLY for OS X builds (as far as I understand).
-Type `echo $CPP` to verify the environment variables are set.
-If V8 is not built with libc++ in OS X, the code we write later in this guide will spew errors about `std::string` being an undefined symbol.

-Start the build by going into the v8 directory and running `make native`.
-This will build V8 static libraries for the platform of the computer.
-Running `make all` will attempt to build for x86, x64, as well as ARM and can lead to errors if the environment isn't set up for cross compiling and takes much longer.

-(more options, such as building a shared library are here: https://github.com/v8/v8/wiki/Building%20with%20Gyp)

-Once this finishes, from the v8 directory, type `cd out/native` and then run `./d8` (a javascript shell) to verify success. (ctrl-d to quit d8)

-`Note: You can decrease the build time by around 50% by editing build/all.gyp and commenting out (with #'s) the lines about cctest.gyp and unittests.gyp`

 ##### Building in Windows (incomplete)